Consensys/mythx-docs/docs/source/tools/pythx/index.rst

 PythX - A Python MythX CLI
 ==========================

+PythX is a Python CLI for MythX.

-The `PythX package <https://pypi.org/project/pythx/>`_ does not only provide a kickass Python library, but also ships with a command line interface by default.
+The `PythX package <https://pypi.org/project/pythx/>`_ does not only provide a powerful Python library, but also ships with a command line interface by default.
 While it initially was meant as an example to show developers how easy it is to implement complex behaviour with the PythX library, it has since taken on a life on its own.
 While the focus clearly is on the library side of PythX,